 With mentalism, the focus is on the internal, unknowable events.
 Whether or not the child is strong-willed or desires to exert control is difficult to measure, especially if the child lacks communication skills.
 We cannot observe these characteristics, only the behaviors they (supposedly) produce.

 Behavior analysis defines behavior in terms of directly observable events.
 The environment at the time of the event is taken into consideration, as well as the child’s history of reinforcement.
-The behavior itself is the focus, and is directly observable and testable.
+The behavior itself is the focus, and is directly observable and testable online counseling service.

 Learning will be said to have taken place when behavior has changed, usually as a result of reinforcement, punishment, or extinction procedures.
 Stay tuned for our next few blogs, where we will take a closer look at these concepts!